captn3m0/ideas/README.md

 Moreover, the primary audience for this would be me.
 I would really like to get packages that can be installed much faster because I don't have to build them.
 I can just have a script that instead downloads the latest build from the server instead of AUR and then just installs the package instead of building it locally.

 Take a look at https://github.com/Foxboron/arch-auto-build, which is a very similar attempt at this idea.

+## Hacker News Research Bot

+A bot that posts paper abstracts and links to PDF whenever a paper referencing a research paper is posted to Hacker News.
+Most scicomm posts that make it to HN almost always have a primary paper reference, and someone ends up posting the paper abstract along with a link to Arxiv or SciHub usually.
+A bot that automates this for all HN submissions would be a fun project.

 ## Licence
 This work is licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).
 Feel free to contribute via Pull Requests, or discuss ideas in Issues.
 Also feel free to use these ideas in making the Next Big Thing.
 I promise to send you a postcard if you ship one of these.